derekmumaw/obsidian/Morning Conference/Lymphoma/indolent + extranodal NHL/ECRO Indolent NHL.md

 - 5y OS for RT-DeVIC of 72%, 5y PFS 61%.
 - IL-2 is a prognostic factor for worse OS and PFS.**

-# Histology specific
+# Histology Specific
 ## Gastric
 - Staging: **AA** vs TNM vs Extension
 	- none of this changes radiation treatment
 - 30/20 because of nausea #pimp historically
 	- probably not true if you pretreat well

 # PDF